Celtikill/static-site/docs/architecture.md

 ## Overview

 This system implements enterprise-grade static website hosting using AWS services with a multi-account architecture pattern.
-The design emphasizes security, scalability, cost optimization, and operational excellence.
+The design emphasizes security, scalability, cost optimization, and operational excellence aligned with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ## Multi-Account Architecture